Reading time: 7 minutes

 When it comes to beauty purchases, I would recommend to better save the money upfront and just truly buy what you can pay all at once.
 Risks are high, that you’ll want to get the next release as well and the installments start piling up.
 Non-essential items should not put you into debt.

 Next to saving, you should also be investing in your wealth.
 There are different ways of doing that, but in this post we will focus on investing money in stocks and bonds.
-I’ll also write a more detailed post about other types of investing soon.
+Don’t forget to invest in yourself as a person as well though.

 Investing sounds scary?
 Risky?
 Yes, it does, but that’s only if you don’t look more into it.
 I always thought investing is for people with lots of money, that like to gamble and play around.
 Then I discovered books about financial freedom that taught me better.
 This is a complex topic and we will dive deeper in later posts.